clab/dynet/doc/source/python_saving_tutorial.rst

 * be of type :python:`Parameters` or :python:`LookupParameters` (the return types of :python:`add_parameters` or :python:`add_lookup_parameters`).
 * be of a built-in "complex" builders such as :python:`LSTMBuilder` or :python:`GRUBuilder` that add parameters to the model.
-* user defined classes that extend to the new :python:`pydynet.Saveable` class and implement the required interface.
+* user defined classes that extend to the new :python:`dynet.Saveable` class and implement the required interface.

 The :python:`Saveable` class is used for easy creation of user-defined "sub networks" that can be saved and loaded as part of the model saving mechanism.